 Decompensated cirrhosis due to hepatitis C is the most common indication for liver transplantation in the US.
 HCV recurs almost universally in the graft, and both patient and graft survival are less favorable than when transplantation is done for other indications.
 Several direct-acting antivirals and interferon-free regimens are being studied in patients who have hepatitis C and have received a liver transplant.

 HCV genotype 1:

 Genotype 1 is more resistant to treatment with dual therapy with pegylated IFN-α plus ribavirin than other genotypes.
-Adding a protease inhibitor (telaprevir or boceprevir) to pegylated IFN-α plus ribavirin increases the rate of sustained virologic response from < 50% (with dual therapy) to 70 to 80%.
+Adding a protease inhibitor (telaprevir, boceprevir, or simeprevir) or polymerase inhibitor (sofosbuvir) to pegylated IFN-α plus ribavirin increases the rate of sustained virologic response from < 50% (with dual therapy) to 70 to 90%.